CAD

 • Graphic and game design

-• Fashion and jewelry design
+• Fashion and jewellery design

 • Virtual Reality

-What can be created with CAD programs?
+What can be created using CAD programmes?

 Tools and functions of CAD solutions